RL-INNOVATION/.github/profile/README.md

-# RL-STUDIOS
+# RL-INNOVATION

-Welcome to **RL-STUDIOS**, an organization dedicated to crafting groundbreaking experiences in games and software.
+Welcome to **RL-INNOVATION**, an organization dedicated to crafting groundbreaking experiences in games and software.
 Our mission is to turn innovative ideas into reality, redefining industry standards and building a future fueled by creativity and technology.

 ## 🌟 About Us

-At RL-STUDIOS, we believe that technology and creativity are the keys to unlocking endless possibilities.
+At RL-INNOVATION, we believe that technology and creativity are the keys to unlocking endless possibilities.
 Our focus lies in:
 - **Game Development**: Creating boundary-pushing games with captivating stories, cutting-edge graphics, and engaging interactivity.
 - **Innovative Software**: Designing solutions that make life more productive, intuitive, and enjoyable.